-Your disk storage area might have changed during the reboot and your virtual machines might not be visible in the vSphere Client Inventory.
+Your disk storage area might have changed during the reboot and your virtual machines might not be visible in the vSphere Client inventory.
 If your storage area is visible but your virtual machines are not visible, do one of the following:

 - Reregister the virtual machines with vSphere Client.
 See the vSphere Client Help. - Restore your host configuration data.
 This option is available only if you backed up your host configuration data.
+See the ESXi Configuration Guide.